 Further reading & references

-- Manufacturer's PIL, Telfast® 120 mg Film coated tablets, Sanofi, The electronic Medicines Compendium.
-Dated June 2013.
+- Manufacturer's PIL, Telfast® 120 mg Film-coated tablets, Sanofi, The electronic Medicines Compendium.
+Dated September 2016.